olohmann/azure-hands-on-labs/labs/04_containers_on_azure/containers_on_azure.md

     And then use that label in the About-String that this controller returns.

-2. Rebuild the image, give it a new tag and push it to the registry.
+1. Rebuild the image, give it a new tag and push it to the registry.

+1. Try to run the image on the Docker host with:

+    ```sh
+    docker container run -e ENVIRONMENT_LABEL=LinuxVM -d -p 80:80 myappimage
+    ```

-3. Set the new image name and tag and the environment variables in ACI and App Service.
+1. Set the new image name and tag and the environment variables in ACI and App Service.

 ---